chase-moskal/renraku/readme.md

 <br/>

-## ⛩ *RENRAKU* — error handling
+## ⛩ *RENRAKU* — simple error handling

-- you can throw an `ExposedError` in your async functions when you want the remote to see the error message:
+- you can throw an `ExposedError` when you want the error message sent to the client
   ```ts
   import {ExposedError, fns} from "renraku"